dericcrago/ansible.ppa/README.md

 #### New Version

-Bump the appropriate variables in the github workflow(s) and submit a PR.
+Bump the appropriate variables (in the appropriate branch) in the github workflow(s) and submit a PR.